Alternate Route Program

 The New Jersey Alternate Route Program is a non-traditional teacher preparation program designed for those individuals with a bachelor's degree, who HAVE NOT completed a formal teacher preparation program at an accredited college or university, but wish to obtain the necessary training to become a New Jersey certified teacher.
 You must have a 2.75 GPA average for graduation after Sept.
 1, 2004; 2.50 before that.

 In order to be enrolled in the New Jersey Alternate Route Program, an individual must have a Certificate of Eligibility from the State and be employed in a teaching position.
 To take the Alternate Route classes, the employing school must process an enrollment application for the teacher through the Provisional Teaching Office in Trenton.
 There are no stand-alone undergraduate or graduate classes that can be taken to fulfill this program requirement prior to employment in a New Jersey school.

 Completing the Alternate Route program requires that a series of identified steps be untaken by a prospective applicant in a specified order.
-Details are identified at the following NJ Department of Education website:
+Details are identified at this NJ Department of Education website.

-The first step is to obtain a Certificate of Eligibility from the State (see link on left).
-One part of this is to take a 24 Hour class.
+The first step is to obtain a Certificate of Eligibility from the State.